Me and My Imagination: Charts and controversy

 The single peaked at number 23 on the UK Singles Chart and it sold 10,000 copies in the United Kingdom.
 "Me and My Imagination" later appeared on the Abercrombie & Fitch playlist in America.
 On the Russian Top Hit 100, the song debuted at number 96 on the issue dated 21 May 2007.
 On the issue dated 28 May 2007, the song climbed from 96 to 53.
 On the issue dated 4 June 2007, the song moved to number 35.
 The song peaked at number 16 on the chart issue dated 16 July 2007.

 The single's digital release caused controversy when iTunes failed to add the song until a week after it was supposed to be released, appearing on 14 May 2007 instead of 7 May 2007.
 Ellis-Bextor believed she would have scored a top 10 hit if the problem had not occurred.
 She described the error as "a nightmare", and believed it placed her chart position in jeopardy.
+Despite the charts controversy, the Official Charts Company ranked "Me and My Imagination" 12th in the best–selling songs by Ellis–Bextor in the United Kingdom.

 Music video

-Sophie in the music video, where she is dancing in the studio in front of a troupe of dancers, each wearing illuminated costumes of different colours.
+Ellis-Bextor in the music video, where she is dancing in the studio in front of a troupe of dancers, each wearing illuminated costumes of different colours.

-The music video was directed by Nourizadeh Nima and filmed in west London.
+The music video was directed by Nima Nourizadeh and filmed in west London.
 Sophie Muller was Ellis-Bextor's first choice to direct the video, but Muller had to decline the offer when she broke her ankle.
 The video features Ellis-Bextor in various places, singing to the camera.
 There are four sequences; the first takes place on an empty street, which then turns into a black studio.
 The second features Ellis-Bextor dancing in the studio in front of a troupe of dancers, each wearing illuminated costumes of different colours.
 The third sequence takes place in a park, while the fourth has Ellis-Bextor finding cover from the rain in London.